lc00/wiki-experiment/Docker.md

 ## Concepts

 * Image - Configuration with all dependencies
+* Layer - Intermediate image made during a build that docker might cache and use again during updates
 * Container - Running image
 * Service - A production container (specifies ports, etc.)
 * Stack - A collection of services that share dependencies and can be deployed together